kds-github/data_discovery/README.md

  Next, run  "bash 0041_interview_answer_data.sh", this bash file runs two sql scripts that updates the interview and answer tables.
 It also creates a view and stored procedure.

 ### Installation Notes for Running `interview_form.py`
+To date, APP development has been done with Python 3.10.12, ,[see](https://python.org).
- Here are a few steps to take to make sure the python script `interview_form.py` will run:
+Here are a few additional steps to take to make sure the python script `interview_form.py` will run:

 #### In Windows
 From the command line,
 1. Create a Python Virtual Environment, from the command line,